realA10001986/Remote/FUTABA.md

 ![My Futaba1](img/total5.jpg)

-Apart from CircuitSetup's display, and the [control board](Electronics/), I have used the following additional parts:
+Apart from CircuitSetup's [kit](https://circuitsetup.us/product/futaba-remote-stanley-display-wireless-control-kit/), the following additional parts are needed:

 - [Unibox model 140](https://www.uniboxinfo.com/standard.html)
 - "ON/OFF" Switch: Miyama MS 500 A-MF with black handle.
 Can by any toggle switch; has a black, flat handle in the movie.